Flags lowered in honor of Capitol Police

-Carrollton and Villa Rica will be lowering their flags to half staff until Wednesday as a sign of respect to two fallen U.S. Capitol Police officers.
+Carrollton and Villa Rica lowered their flags to half staff this week as a sign of respect to two fallen U.S. Capitol Police officers.

 The deaths of officers Brian D. Sicknick and Howard Liebengood were announced by the department following last week’s riots.